Need help immediately? Call 646-54-DRDEB

 Oh, THAT'S where you draw the line.
 I see.
 It's only funny if it's a little thing, not a life and death matter.
 You might be right.
 So let me help you out with another question: Where does your wife/husband draw that line?
 The one who was the target of your "humor"?

 I can hear you grumbling, but why does she/he have to dictate if its funny or not?
-Why do I lose the power?
+Why do I have to walk on eggshells?

 Children don't--can't--see the world through our perspective.
 We're from a different generation, a different era.
 We have more life experience, more education (when they're still getting their schooling, usually), more years.
 And because they are in a lower position to our higher authority, they are vulnerable.
 Whatever our actions, good and bad, they are magnified.
 A little dig on our part can feel like a knife jab to them.
 So we have to be very careful; our joke can be their shame.
 And you really don't want to do that.
 When that happens, it's no joke; it's verbal abuse.